 “If you’re putting records away in storage for months or years on end, you definitely want to store them vertically and never lay them on top of each other,” said Jon Meyers, publisher and founder of The Vinyl District.

 Since you’re going to be keeping your vinyl records vertical, you need the right kind of container to hold them.
 Look for record cases or crates that can hold your collection.
 Wine crates can work for vinyl albums if you’re in a pinch.
-Kaplan said book boxes are an option for 12-inch vinyl records.
+Small cardboard boxes for moving are perfectly sized for storing vinyl as well.

 Since record collecting is so popular among hobbyists, a number of storage products are available just for this purpose.
 If you have records of different sizes, say 12-inch and 7-inch (think 45s), keep them separate in storage boxes designed for that size.